Statistical mechanics analysis of general multi-dimensional knapsack problems: Summary

 \section{Summary}

 In summary, we analyzed a random ensemble of generalized multidimensional knapsack problem (GMDKP), which is a generalized version of the knapsack problem.
-Specifically, it is a representative NP-hard optimization problem.
+The knapsack problem is a representative NP-hard optimization problem.
 Using the replica method, we assessed the achievable limit of the total profit under multiple weight constraints for typical samples of the ensemble.
+Our analysis showed that despite the NP-hardness, one can achieve a nearly optimal total profit that accords with the truly optimal value in the leading order with respect to the number of item types $N$ with an $O(N)$ computational cost.
+Several earlier studies report that knapsack problems may be among the ``easiest'' NP-hard problems \cite{Caccetta2001,Pisinger2005,Poirriez2009, Smith2021}.
+Although the studies argue not the approximation accuracy but the computational cost for finding the exact solution, our analysis may offer a useful clue for understanding the ``easiness'' of solving knapsack problems.

-We also developed a heuristic algorithm to find approximate solutions based on the cavity method.
-Extensive numerical experiments and comparison with the theoretical baseline, obtained via the replica method, showed that the developed algorithm outperforms other existing algorithms.
-Hence, it performs fairly close to the theoretically achievable limit with good scalability and practically acceptable computational cost.
+We also developed a heuristic algorithm to improve the total profit in the sub-leading order by the cavity method.
+Extensive numerical experiments showed that the developed algorithm outperforms other existing algorithms.

-In this study, we assumed that the weight parameters of GMDKP were independently provided from an identical distribution.
-However, these parameters can show some correlations with realistic problems.
-Hence, examining the usefulness of the developed algorithm for such cases is an important future task.
+In this study, we assumed that the weight and profit parameters of GMDKP were independently provided from certain distributions.
+However, these parameters can show some correlations in realistic problems.
+Hence, examining the property of solutions for such cases is an important future task.